 No grayer will be in that Michigan sky, mournful woes sad goodbyes.

-Appears a huge orb high in the sky,
+It appears a huge orb high in the sky.

 We say “What’s that big orange disc by day?”